Opinion | No wonder Trump came to covid-ridden Arizona

 I must start by saying that I believe Trump and his followers present a serious threat to American democracy.
 Still, I couldn’t help but roll my eyes when I heard the same old lies about a stolen election.
-What kept me tuned in were the many smiles, many mouths wide open, and many lips forming oohs and aahs within the rally’s tightly packed audience — a mesmerizing visual at a time when I show only the upper half of my face in most public spaces.
+What kept me tuned in were the many smiles, many mouths wide-open, and many lips forming oohs and aahs within the rally’s tightly packed audience — a mesmerizing visual at a time when I show only the upper half of my face in most public spaces.

 The rally almost made me forget that the current stage of the pandemic is the most infectious since it began.